Kapinho96/Google-Analytics-Customer-Revenue-Prediction/README.md

 Our work will be based primarily on the winning solution created by Konstantin Nikolaev.
 It can be found at this link:\
 https://www.kaggle.com/c/ga-customer-revenue-prediction/discussion/82614

-Our exploratory data analysis will be based primarily on the work of the kaggler by the name of SRK.
+Our exploratory data analysis will be based primarily on the work of a Kaggler by the name of SRK.
 It can be found here:\
 https://www.kaggle.com/sudalairajkumar/simple-exploration-baseline-ga-customer-revenue